xerolinux/XeroWiki/docs/scripts.md

     <img src="https://i.imgur.com/JuWceYE.png" alt="shot">
 </p>

 It's up to you to discover all the options.
-The whole point of this guide is how to get **Gnome** the right way not to set up the system from A to Z. For more info, check out the [**Toolkit Wiki**](https://wiki.xerolinux.xyz/xlapit/)
+The whole point of this guide is how to get included DEs installed the right way while expanding them a little, not to set up the system from A to Z. For more info, check out the [**Toolkit Wiki**](https://wiki.xerolinux.xyz/xlapit/)

 ### Install Issues